-Existing law-requires that prohibits the commission from collecting, before January 1, 2011, more than \$100,000,000, collected by a for deposit into the CASF through the surcharge authorized by the commission, after January 1, 2011, is to be deposited into the Broadband Infrastructure Account commission.
+Existing law prohibits the commission from collecting, before January 1, 2011, more than \$100,000,000, for deposit into the CASF through a specified surcharge authorized by the commission.
 Existing law authorizes the commission to collect an additional sum not to exceed \$125,000,000, after January 1, 2011, for a sum total of moneys collected through the surcharge not to exceed \$225,000,000.
 Existing law authorizes the commission to collect the additional sum through the 2015 calendar year.
 Existing law requires that of the moneys collected after January 1, 2011, \$100,000,000 is to be deposited into the Broadband Infrastructure Grant Account, \$10,000,000 is to be deposited into the Rural and Urban Regional Broadband Consortia Grant Account and used for specified purposes, and \$15,000,000 is to be deposited into the Broadband Infrastructure Revolving Loan Account and used for specified purposes.